codelucas/newspaper/README.rst

 Development
 -----------

-Newspaper has two branches up for development. *This* branch, the master, is our Python3 codebase while our Python2 branch is located on *python-2-head*.

 If you'd like to contribute and hack on the newspaper project, feel free to clone a development version of this repository locally::